Why You Should Work With A Disability Content Specialist

 One thing is for sure.

-Social-emotional learning (SEL) empowers mental health for all kids — especially those children with cerebral palsy.
+Social-emotional learning (SEL) empowers mental health for all kids—especially those with cerebral palsy.

 But how?